Booster pump: Fire sprinkler booster pumps

 Multi-story buildings equipped with fire sprinkler systems may require a large booster pump to deliver sufficient water pressure and volume to upper floors in the event of a fire.
 Such pumps are often powered by a diesel engine dedicated to this purpose.
 The engine needs a fuel tank and an automatic controller that will start the booster pump when it is needed.
-A small auxiliary electrically-powered booster pump is often included in the system to maintain the sprinkler pipes at sufficient pressure, without requiring startup of the large diesel engine.
+A small auxiliary electrically powered booster pump (called a "jockey pump") is often included in the system to maintain the sprinkler pipes at sufficient pressure, without requiring startup of the large diesel engine.

 Any emergency system must be periodically tested and maintained to ensure its reliability.
 A diesel engine must be started and operated for testing, and a battery bank for the starting motor must be maintained or replaced periodically.
 In recent years, a larger electrical pump with substantial battery backup may be substituted for the diesel engine, reducing but not eliminating the need for maintenance.